-On Feb.
-16, 2010, Conor Bolger and a friend ducked an avalanche control line and hiked the boot-packed trail to the summit of Saddle Peak alongside 10 other powder seekers.
-Bolger stepped left off the ascension route on the down-slope side, and set his backpack down to soak in the view of the Bridger Valley.
+On February 16 2010, Conor Bolger and a friend ducked an avalanche control line and hiked the boot-packed trail to the summit of Saddle Peak alongside 10 other powder seekers.
+Bolger stepped left off the ascension route on the down-slope side, and set his backpack down to soak in the view of the Bridger Valley, Montana, USA.

 Then the cornice collapsed beneath him.
-Bolger plunged 15 feet into the snow.
+Bolger plunged 15ft (4.6m) into the snow.

-He watched a 60-foot wide slab slide out below him and fracture the entire face of the mountain, triggering the largest avalanche recorded in the Bridger Range, a Montana subrange of the Rocky Mountains.
+He watched a 60-ft- (18.3-m-) wide slab slide out below him and fracture the entire face of the mountain, triggering the largest avalanche recorded in the Bridger Range, a Montana subrange of the Rocky Mountains.

 “At that point you could start to hear it, you could see the cloud and the plume of snow billowing into the air and the roar was just vicious sounding,” Bolger said.
 “Then I had an ‘oh shit’ moment.
 I was so close to dying, and those aren’t the moments you want to have ever, especially when you’re at the top of a mountain.”

-Doug Chabot of the Gallatin National Forest Avalanche Advisory was more concerned with the repercussions of Bolger’s actions that resulted in the avalanche.
-He wrote in the Avalanche Advisory for Feb.
-17, 2010:
+Doug Chabot of the Gallatin National Forest Avalanche Center was more concerned with the repercussions of Bolger’s actions that resulted in the avalanche.
+He wrote in the avalanche advisory for February 17 2010:

-For backcountry skiers it’s not a question of if, but when they’ll have a close encounter with an avalanche.
-There were 72 reported avalanches in the Gallatin National Forest last winter.
-There have been two avalanche fatalities in Montana so far this year.
+For backcountry skiers it’s not a question of if, but when they’ll have a close encounter with an avalanche, as hundreds are reported each winter in the Gallatin National Forest.

 Bolger’s sister, Erin, is a junior at Montana State University.
-She goes backcountry skiing before lecture on Tuesdays and Thursdays.
+She goes backcountry skiing before lectures on Tuesdays and Thursdays.
 Following her brother’s close call, Erin took an avalanche safety course and is learning how to predict when a slope is likely to slide with snow pits.
-This past season featured large and extended temperature fluctuations that made for subpar skiing but good learning conditions.
+This past season featured large and extended temperature fluctuations that made for subpar skiing, but good learning conditions.